 To register for practicum:

 - Enroll in Practicum Registration space and complete steps 1-5 outlined in Assignment 1 – Practicum Contract.
+Contracts take up to 10 business days to process.

 - Once Assignment 1 is received and approved by the Practicum Coordinator, Admissions and Records staff will email the student registration information to allow enrollment in the course.